B-Bounded cohomology and applications: Relative constructions

 The augmentation map $\varepsilon : \BGRH \to \C$ is given by $\varepsilon( f ) = \sum_{x\in G/\RH} f(x)$.
 As $\varepsilon( f ) \leq \| f \|_1$, $\varepsilon$ is a bounded map.
 Denote the augmentation kernel by $\BD = \ker \varepsilon$.

-\begin{definition} The \underbar{relative $\B$-bounded cohomology} of a discrete group $G$, with respect to a collection $\RH$ of subgroups of $G$ with coefficients in an $\BG$-module A, is given by ${\B H^k}(G, \RH; A) = \Ext_\BG^{k-1}(\BD, A)$, where this $\Ext_\BG^*( \cdot, A)$ functor is taken over the category of bornological $\BG$-modules. \end{definition}
+\begin{definition} The \underline{relative $\B$-bounded cohomology} of a discrete group $G$, with respect to a collection $\RH$ of subgroups of $G$ with coefficients in an $\BG$-module A, is given by ${\B H^k}(G, \RH; A) = \Ext_\BG^{k-1}(\BD, A)$, where this $\Ext_\BG^*( \cdot, A)$ functor is taken over the category of bornological $\BG$-modules. \end{definition}

 As in the absolute cohomology theory, there is a comparison homomorphism $\B H^*( G, \RH; V ) \to H^*( G, \RH; V )$ for any bornological $\BG$-module $V$. \begin{definition} Let $G$ be a discrete group with length function $L$, and let $\RH$ be a finite collection of subgroups, and let $V$ be a $\BG$-module.
-We say \underbar{$G$ is relatively $\B$-isocohomological to $\RH$ with respect to $V$} (abbr. $V$-$\B$RIC) if the relative comparison $\B H^*( G, \RH; V ) \to H^*( G, \RH; V )$ is an isomorphism of cohomology groups in all degrees.
-Similarly \underbar{$G$ is relatively $\B$-isocohomological to $\RH$} (abbr. $\B$-RIC) if it is $\C$-$\B$RIC, and \underbar{$G$ is strongly relatively $\B$-isocohomological to $\RH$} (abbr. $\B$-SRIC) if it is $V$-$\B$RIC for all $\BG$-modules $V$. \end{definition}
+We say $G$ is relatively $\B$-isocohomological to $\RH$ with respect to $V$ (abbr. $V$-$\B$RIC) if the relative comparison $\B H^*( G, \RH; V ) \to H^*( G, \RH; V )$ is an isomorphism of cohomology groups in all degrees.
+Similarly $G$ is relatively $\B$-isocohomological to $\RH$ (abbr. $\B$-RIC) if it is $\C$-$\B$RIC, and $G$ is strongly relatively $\B$-isocohomological to $\RH$ (abbr. $\B$-SRIC) if it is $V$-$\B$RIC for all $\BG$-modules $V$. \end{definition}

-If $G$ is a group and $H$ is a subgroup, there is an isomorphism: $\Ext_{\C[G]}^*( \C[G/H], \C ) \isom \Ext_{\C[H]}^*( \C, \C)$.
-A first step in extending relative cohomology to the $\B$-bounded framework will be the following analogue.
+If $G$ is a group and $H$ is a subgroup, there is an isomorphism: A first step in extending relative cohomology to the $\B$-bounded framework will be the following analogue.

-\begin{lem} Let $G$ be a group with length function $L$, $H$ a subgroup of $G$ equipped with the restricted length function, and $\B$ a multiplicative bounding class.
+\begin{lemma} Let $G$ be a group with length function $L$, $H$ a subgroup of $G$ equipped with the restricted length function, and $\B$ a multiplicative bounding class.
 For any bornological $\BG$-module $A$, there is an isomorphism: